Congrats on deciding to get a new puppy! Do you have everything you need? This new puppy checklist will help you on your way to getting ready.

 Fun & Training Products

-Toys – There are tons of toy options.
+There are tons of toy options.
 The best toy for any dog is a Kong.
 You can fill them with treats or peanut butter and keep your pup occupied.

-With a chewer try and get more durable toys like ropes & Nylabones.
-With a more careful pup you can buy some fun stuffed animals (make sure they don’t eat the stuffing) or squeaky toys.
+With a chewer, try and get more durable toys like ropes and Nylabones.
+With a more careful pup, you can buy some fun stuffed animals (make sure they don’t eat the stuffing) or squeaky toys.

-Training – Once you’re ready for some training it’s a good idea to have treats.
-Also consider using a clicker.
-These are cheap and they provide a signal to use when your pup does something good.
+Once you’re ready for some training, it’s a good idea to have treats.
+Also, consider using a clicker.
+These are cheap, and they provide a signal to use when your pup does something good.

-Hopefully this new puppy checklist has been helpful!
+Hopefully, this new puppy checklist has been helpful!
 You won’t need all these things immediately, but they’ll be helpful to keep in mind for the future.